-From variable deep sipes to chamfered edges that reduce the noise and vibrations, there are plenty of features that ensure you get a nice and quiet experience.
+From variable deep sipes to chamfered edges that reduce noise and vibrations, there are plenty of features that ensure you get a nice and quiet experience.
 You can therefore enjoy a pleasant conversation with passengers on the road until you reach your favorite off-road destination!

-When it comes to competition, you’ll rarely find a tire at this price range that gives you a refined and quiet drive on the road, along with off-road qualities that Mastercraft Courser MXT has to offer.
+When it comes to competition, you’ll rarely find a tire at this price range that gives you a refined and quiet drive on the road, along with the off-road qualities that Mastercraft Courser MXT has to offer.

 However, few competitors can rival this tire: